Cordyceps and Testosterone: The Killer Fungi

 Cordyceps and Testosterone

-The nickname “killer fungi”, comes from the fact that out there in the nature, cordyceps grows in a pretty crazy way.
-The spores make their way into insects through air or other bugs and then completely attacks the hosts body by invading all of the insects tissue.
-Remarkably, the fungi also controls the insect before it dies, making it to usually climb upwards and clench into a branch or something to allow optimal growing environment for the mushroom.
+The nickname “killer fungi”, comes from the fact that out there in nature, cordyceps grows in a pretty crazy way.
+The spores make their way into insects through the air or other bugs and then completely attacks the host’s body by invading all of the insect’s tissue.
+Remarkably, the fungi also control the insect before it dies, making it to usually climb upwards and clench into a branch or something to allow an optimal growing environment for the mushroom.